-By: Elizabeth Kelsey, Kendall Hunt RPD Intern, with contributions from the writing team of Kindergarten Stepping Stones
+By: Kendall Hunt RPD with contributions from the writing team of Kindergarten Stepping Stones

 “Across the country, kindergartners are being told what to do and how to do it, every single step along the way, all day long.
 They play less and study more than they did 20 years ago.
 This is what kindergarten has become, and it’s not a good thing.”

 The above quote from Christopher Brown, PhD, accurately summarizes the state of many kindergarten classrooms today.
-Due to new pressure for students to read by the end of kindergarten, schedules are shifting toward a full day of academics, with scripted activities rather than free play.
+Due to new pressure for students to read by the end of kindergarten, schedules have shifted toward a full day of academics, with scripted activities rather than free play.

 “Hours are devoted each day to teaching young children reading, writing, and arithmetic and giving tests or preparing children for tests,” said Alliance for Childhood co-founder Joan Almond.
 “Little if any time is given for play or other free choice activities.”

-KSS follows the nine themes of the Pathways 2.0 Reading and Language Arts program but begins with an additional introduction theme, “Off We Go,” to introduce early learners to the school setting.
+Kindergarten Stepping Stones follows the nine themes of the Pathways2.0 Reading and Language Arts program but begins with an additional introduction theme, “Off We Go,” to introduce early learners to the school setting.
 Simple, loosely structured activities such as classroom treasure hunts allow students the freedom to explore and adjust to their new environment on their own terms, without diving immediately into a rigidly structured curriculum.

 According to our Teacher Manual, KSS is “an integrated curriculum that is driven by activities, not subjects.”
 To educate the whole child, we encourage teachers to strike a balance between academics and play, allowing the students’ needs and the day to dictate the activity choice.
 This is reinforced by our suggested schedule, which proposes one hour of rest and quiet time and a half hour of free choice.

-Our KSS materials expressly state that “[t]ime spent outdoors in the fresh air and sunshine is important to health and happiness.
-It should not be cut short or sacrificed for ‘more important’ things that must be accomplished in the classroom, but should be highly valued and guarded.”
+Our KSS materials expressly states that “[the] time children spend outdoors every day is just as important to their learning as the time they spend in the classroom.
+Large muscle activities are essential for children’s health and well-being.
+Time spent in the fresh air and sunshine is important to health and happiness.
+It should not be cut short or sacrificed for ‘more important’ things that must be accomplished in the classroom but should be highly valued and guarded.”
 Our curriculum doesn’t place an absolute premium on academic achievement but promotes physical and emotional well-being as well as intellectual successes.

 If you use centers in your classroom, which stations most attract your students and engage them in free play?